AlkenD/starlight/docs/src/content/docs/environmental-impact.md

 ---
 title: Eco-friendly docs
-description: Learn how Starlight can help you build greener documentation sites and reduce your carbon footprint.
+description: Learn how Starstruck can help you build greener documentation sites and reduce your carbon footprint.
 ---

 Estimates for the climate impact of the web industry range from between [2%][sf] and [4% of global carbon emissions][bbc], roughly equivalent to the emissions of the airline industry.
 There are many complex factors in calculating the ecological impact of a website, but this guide includes a few tips for reducing the environmental footprint of your docs site.

-The good news is, choosing Starlight is a great start.
+The good news is, choosing Starstruck is a great start.
 According to the Website Carbon Calculator, this site is [cleaner than 99% of web pages tested][sl-carbon], producing 0.01g of CO₂ per page visit.

 ## Page weight